-Is it true that at the very first move of the game, you are allowed to switch or castle your king and queen?No. There is no such move in the standard rules of chess.
+Is it true that at the very first move of the game, you are allowed to switch or castle your king and queen?

-Does a player win when his king reaches the opponents side of the board?
+Does a player win when his king reaches the opponent's side of the board?

 Today I played a game with my friend and he said he won when he moved his king to my side of the board.
 Is this a real rule or a fake rule?

 A game of chess is won by mating the king of the opponent.
 You can also win if your opponent resigns the game, or when using chess clocks, on time, or in an official match with an arbiter, when the arbiter declares you have lost (e.g., because you refuse to comply with the rules.)

 I recently played in a high school dual meet.
 My opponent was beating me and during my turn he knocked over his king by mistake.
 We stopped the clocks and the game and asked our coaches if this means he resigns because I would accept the resignation.
 His coach said to keep playing as if it never happened.
 My opponent eventually beat me, although I said that I accept his mistake resignation.
 My question is did I or he win the game??

 When a player knocks down his king intending to resign and afterwards see that his position is not bad and wants to continue however, then it is too late: he signified to resign and that is it.